Sun Dragon’s black belt instructors have been training in martial arts and self defense for a combined total of over 60

 Senpai KJ began studying Kyokushin karate in 1999 under Sun Dragon founder Sensei Suzanne Pinette.
 In 2001, KJ reduced her karate training schedule in order to join the Women’s Profession Football League (WPFL) and later in 2004 the National Women’s Football Association.
 She was still able to earn her Kyokushin black belt in November 2004.
-In October 2007, after training with Sensei Joy Williamson at Sun Dragon, she earned her Shodan black belt in Seido Karate from Jun Shihan Nancy Lanoue of Thousand Waves Martial Arts, and her Nidan black belt in July of 2010 at Honbu in New York.
+In October 2007, after training with Sensei Joy Williamson at Sun Dragon, she earned her Shodan black belt in Seido Karate from Jun Shihan Nancy Lanoue of Thousand Waves Martial Arts, her Nidan (2010) and Sandan (2014) at Honbu in New York.
 Senpai KJ has also studied Judo, Kajukenbo, and Tai Chi.

 Senpai Susan “George” Schorn, Instructor

 Senpai George received her Kyokushin black belt from Sensei Suzanne Pinette in November 2002, her Seido black belt from Jun Shihan Nancy Lanoue in October 2007, and her Nidan in Seido from Kaicho Nakamura in July 2011.
 She teaches in Sun Dragon’s adult karate and self defense programs.
 Her daughter Lilly trains in Sun Dragon’s Youth class.
 Senpai George also writes about self defense and martial arts regularly for McSweeney’s Internet Tendency.

 Senpai Barbara Jones, Instructor